pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdatasync/README.md

 ## Related Docker Images
 - pingidentity/pingbase - Parent Image
+	>**This image inherits, and can use, Environment Variables from [pingidentity/pingbase](https://pingidentity-devops.gitbook.io/devops/docker-images/pingbase)**
 - pingidentity/pingdatacommon - Common PingData files (i.e. hook scripts)
 - pingidentity/pingdownloader - Used to download product bits

 ## Environment Variables
-The following environment `ENV` variables can be used with this image.
+In addition to environment variables inherited from **[pingidentity/pingbase](https://pingidentity-devops.gitbook.io/devops/docker-images/pingbase)**, the following environment `ENV` variables can be used with this image.

 | ENV Variable  | Default     | Description